 It is also impossible to comment on what an unnamed Post Office employee is alleged to have said back in 2007 as reported in the Sunday Times.
-In any event, it is impossible for a SPMR to just "take the money" generated by a missing cheque as, by its very nature, a missing cheque does generate extractable cash.
+In any event, it is impossible for a SPMR to just "take the money" generated by a missing cheque as, by its very nature, a missing cheque does generate extractable cash, only a missed payment /loss.
 Post Office can only assume that the SPMR has wholly misunderstood the processes around cheque remittances.